1. Their name reflects what they look like

 Scientists found that bacteria that spent time on the International Space Station were much harder to kill with standard antibiotics than the stuff here on Earth (because of the effect of microgravity on the functioning of the bacteria).

-Visit our free exhibition Superbugs: The Fight For Our Lives to see real bacteria and disocver more about the global threat of antibiotic resistance.
-Open until February 2019.
+Visit our free exhibition Superbugs: The Fight For Our Lives to see real bacteria and discover more about the global threat of antibiotic resistance.
+Open until Spring 2019.